eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 Even as a fully ACID-compliant database, EloqKV incorporates several innovative technologies to minimize overhead.
 For instance, the latency of WAL logging is dominated by synchronous writes to stable storage.
 In EloqKV, logging can scale horizontally and independently, reducing logging latency when additional storage devices are provided (within the limits of physical constraints, of course).
 Additionally, EloqKV avoids the costly [two-phase commit](https://en.wikipedia.org/wiki/Two_phase_commit) protocol for distributed transactions.
 The specifics of this technology will be detailed in future blog posts or academic papers.

+Transactions not only provide an elegant abstraction for application to use but arise naturally in managing distributed systems.
+Each time you add a node, migrate a data shard or change metadata, you want the operation to be consistent, atomic and fault tolerant across all nodes, which falls into the scope of transaction processing.
+Without built-in support of transactions, databases often rely on separate services, such as [etcd](https://etcd.io/) or [Zookeeper](https://zookeeper.apache.org/), to do the job, greatly increasing system management complexity.

 ## Scale as You See Fit

 EloqKV is designed with scalability in mind from the ground up.
 Each resource type—memory, CPU cores, logging SSDs, and persistent storage—can be scaled independently.
 This level of full scalability is particularly crucial in the cloud era, where resources can be easily acquired from public cloud providers.